at the 61"...

 Mont4K (a 4Kx4K device) is the facility imager.

-Observers wishing to do future imaging projects using the Kuiper telescope
+Observers wishing to do imaging projects using the Kuiper telescope

 should make arrangements to be certified to operate the new instrument well